Warriii/CTF-Writeups/uiu24/README.md

 UIUCTF is an annual capture-the-flag competition hosted by SIGPwny, the cybersecurity club at the University of Illinois Urbana-Champaign (UIUC).
 This year I had the opportunity to participate in it under team `World Wide Flags`.
-It was a decent break from grinding through and enjoying the recently released Elden Ring DLC, and we managed to score `28th` on the global leaderboard. *(we scored higher than strong teams like idek, emu exploit and maple bacon!
-Totally not because we happened to have insane OSINT peeps to full clear that category)*
+It was a decent break from grinding through and enjoying the recently released Elden Ring DLC, and we managed to score `28th` on the global leaderboard.

 ![alt text](Images/wwf.png)